Information

 Is It Good To Sleep With Your Cat?

-How Cats Use Body Language To Communicate
+Cats Communicate Through Body Language

 When kitties sleep nestled closely with people, they are usually communicating affection.
 They may also rub against people to show their appreciation.
 Kitties also use their tails and ears to communicate.
 A cat’s tail will usually be in a relaxed position when they are content and happy.
 Ears pointed forward are usually signs that the cat is relaxed and comfortable.

 Kitties that sleep pressed closely by people can benefit from physical contact.
 This can help to reduce stress levels and can even help to improve their overall health.
-Physical touch can also help purr babies relax and feel safe and secure.
+Physical touch can also help cats relax, feel safe and secure, and foster a strong bond between pets and their owners.

 Ways To Encourage Snuggles